Cyclone1070/vertical-vivaldi/README.md

 # Vertical Vivaldi
-Custom css for vivaldi with auto extend vertical tab
+Custom css for vivaldi with auto expand vertical tab

 # Usage
 To use the css, visit `vivaldi://experiments/`, tick `allow for using css modifications`, then go to `vivaldi://settings/appearance/` and choose a folder to load from.